 However, one theory is that touching noses is your cat’s way of showing their owners that they’re content, happy, and that they trust them.
 Your cat also has an excellent sense of smell, and they can be attracted to the small food particles or lingering food scents that can stay around your face after you eat.

-Training Your Cat to Stop Biting
+Training Your Cat to Stop Nose Biting

-Depending on why your cat is biting your nose, there are several things that you can do to help curtail this unwanted behavior.
+Depending on why your cat bites your nose, there are several things that you can do to help curtail this unwanted behavior.
 However, consistency is key, and you can’t view biting as cute one time, and they reprimand your cat the next time they bite you because you send mixed signals that’ll confuse your cat.

 As with any unwanted behavior from your pets, training your cat to stop biting follows several basic principals.
 These are the same principals that you follow for any pet that has bad habits that you’re trying to break.
 They include: